Wolves reach conference finals brimming with talent and tenacity in quest for first NBA championship

 Up next are the fifth-seeded Mavericks, who reached their second conference championship in three years.
 They lost to eventual champion Golden State in five games in 2022, but that was before Luka Doncic had Kyrie Irving as his sidekick.

-The Wolves won all three of their games against Dallas in the regular season, winning by a combined 60 points.
+The Wolves won three of four against Dallas in the regular season, with the Mavs winning the only game in which Doncic and Irving both played.
+Dallas was without both its stars for both losses in Minnesota.

 “Honestly, I think for us we’re just so happy for this moment, that we can’t even think about the next moment,” Towns said.

-Note: This story has been corrected to show the Wolves won three of four against Dallas in the regular season.